Boulder Creek, South, Colorado, US

 |SOUTH BOULDER CREEK ABOVE GROSS RESERVOIR AT ...|

-The chill flat pace of the creek in Pinecliffe is not what awaits you around the corner downstream.
+The Upper South Boulder Creek is a beautiful section of Colorado Class V that will keep your attention for this section as the chill flat pace of the creek in Pinecliffe is not what awaits you around the corner downstream.

 In the area after Trainspotting, be sure that your crew is in good communication and in tight formation with a plan to catch the eddies on the right after the creek entrance on river right.